jjtan444/tp/docs/UserGuide.md

   - INDEX must be a positive integer 1, 2, 3, …
 ```
 Examples:
-* `unmarktask 2` Marks the second Task as not incomplete.
+* `unmarktask 2` Marks the second Task as not complete.

 [Back to top](#table-of-contents)